- University >

 Dipl.-Inform.
 Karlheinz HW Thies, THM Department of Management and Communication - discussion

-The "megatrend artificial intelligence" (AI) will be taken up by the two speakers, with Prof. Dominik discussing the topic "IT as a technological driver of AI" from the point of view of science and research and Mr. Thies then on the opportunities and risks of AI under the entitled "Will AI open Pandora's box?"
+The “megatrend of artificial intelligence” (AI) is taken up by the two speakers, with Mr. Prof. Dominik discussing the topic of “Informatics as a technological driver of AI” from the perspective of science and research and Mr. Thies then discussing the opportunities and risks presented by AI Title “Are we opening Pandora’s Box with AI?”

 Prof. Dominik focuses his lecture from the perspective of science and research.
-How is AI defined from an academic point of view and how has this field developed historically.
-Mr. Dominik goes into the previous trends and the current state of research and reports on previous and planned AI research projects of the THM .
-In the concluding prognosis, Mr. Dominik shows general AI research and development topics and focuses on possible focal points that could be addressed at THM .
+How is AI defined from an academic perspective and how has this field developed historically?
+Mr. Dominik addresses the previous trends and the current state of research and reports on previous and planned AI research projects at THM .
+In the final forecast, Mr. Dominik highlights general AI research and development topics and focuses on possible focal points that could be taken up at THM .

 Mr. Thies considers AI primarily under the focus of a technology assessment and shows possible opportunities as well as risks that will fundamentally change our world through the emerging diverse application possibilities of AI.
 What changes will AI bring to the individual, to society, to politics and the economy, considering different scenarios?
 What do we have to be prepared for in order to use the opportunities of this technology on the one hand, but also to control or even avoid developments while weighing up the risks.
 Mr. Thies will discuss previous findings from trend and future research, which should be included in a risk assessment when using AI technology, especially under the aspect of the epochal development and application potential of AI.